siko1056/RDM/README.md

 > [chat95@mac.com](mailto:chat95@mac.com) hosted at
 > http://nakatamaho.riken.jp/rdmsdp/sdp_rdm.html.

+> The `data` directory contains only the eight largest problem Instances
+> from the first table.

 ## Introduction

 The RDM method is promising method, using 2-RDM as a basic variable and